 On completion of the External Examiners' visit the Examination Board meets.
-There are currently three Examination Boards in operation in the College, one for the suite of Applied Management programmes, one for the Ordinary and Honours Bachelor of Arts in Applied Social Studies/Professional Social Care (Disability), one for QQI-validated FET programmes.
+There are currently three Examination Boards in operation in the College, one for the suite of Applied Management programmes, one for Social Care programmes and one for QQI-validated FET programmes.
 The Examination Board agrees all the marks/grades for all modules for all students submitted by the College at that time.
 It is during this process that a student's work can be graded up or graded down following discussion by the Board.
 Students who are 'borderline' are discussed in this forum and a decision made based on the cumulative evidence presented by College staff in consideration of the views of the External Examiner(s).
 The Examination Board also finalise a recommendation for forwarding to Academic Council in relation to student appeals.